Frog Pose, known in Sanskrit as Mandukasana, is a significant asana in yoga, focusing on the hips and groin. This pose’s name comes from its

-24 Crucial Tactics – Best Tips for Yoga to Start Your Own Journey
+24 Best Tips for Starting Yoga

 Starting a new fitness journey can be intimidating.
-Learn to practice and get the best tips for yoga.
+Learn to practice and get the best tips for starting yoga.

-You might have heard of this great new thing from friends, family or from someone online and told yourself why not give it a try.
+You might have heard of this great new thing from friends, family or from someone online and told yourself why not give Yoga a try.
 The list below will provide you with the right way to start your journey.

 If you are here, this tells me you would have heard of “Yoga”.
 You might have even tried a class.
 Maybe found a video on YouTube or searched the word Yoga on Google.
 Set up your mat (or whatever you have to exercise) and put on a super cute outfit or your pjs.
 Now What.

-I am here to tell you to not give up and try again!
+I am here to tell you to not give up and try again.

 You don’t need any prior fitness experience or even flexibility to start, with the right teacher.
 You will improve over time.
 Like anything in life, and this is not any different, you will have to learn.
 Accept the fact that you are a beginner.
 Even if you did other physical activities before, Yoga is new.
 Just enjoy the ride.